Single chapter

 Then, she connected her comms with the rest of Deathwatch Squad. — Retreat!
 Give Hannibal cover fire if possible, but I want no heroics, understood?
 Double time to the shuttle, we’re on the clock here!

-The next few moments were a blur, with Deathwatch trekking to the shuttle where awaited them and the dying screams of the ever-dwindling Hannibal Squad sounding in ’s and ’s ears alone.
+The next few moments were a blur, with Deathwatch trekking to the shuttle where null awaited them and the dying screams of the ever-dwindling Hannibal Squad sounding in null’s and null’s ears alone.
 It wasn’t his first time being privy to someone’s last moments but knowing they could’ve been saved...that they didn’t have to die...

 He ran to the bathroom the moment his replacement relieved him, throwing up everything he had in his stomach and trying to blink back the tears.